 After an interview, the organization gave Julia the go-ahead.
 She researched local charities to see which could benefit from receiving shoeboxes and selected The Women’s Lunch Place, a day shelter for women.
 She then recruited five friends to join her in seeking donations of cash and completed shoeboxes through a website, social media, local news media and flyers distributed to businesses and homes.
 Julia and her fellow volunteers used the cash donations to purchase warm clothing accessories, toiletries, treats, cosmetics, gift cards and other items, and then boxed them up at wrapping parties at Julia’s home.
 They distributed 225 shoeboxes the first year.
+The following year, Julia delivered shoebox gifts to Boston Health Care for the homeless “HER Saturday” program.
 For many of the recipients, the boxes were the only Christmas presents they received.